Bed sores are painful, dangerous, and a telltale sign of nursing home neglect.

 Bed sores typically happen due to some kind of neglect (a form of abuse) in a nursing home.
 Given the advanced ages of individuals in nursing homes, these people are unable to move from one place to the other with ease.
 They thus depend on their caregivers to get them off a bed or chair, turn them on a regular basis to prevent the development of bed sores, as well as change their soiled clothing and diapers as needed.

 Bed sores happen in areas of the body that have a thin skin and/or bone close to the skin.
 This can include areas such as the shoulders, back, heels, knees tailbone and elbows.
 With time, body pressure on these areas can wear the skin away, exposing deeper skin layers, muscle, and even bone.
-This makes a person who has a bed sore more susceptible to developing ulcers and in some serious cases, septic shock ending in wrongful death.
+This makes a person who has a bed sore more susceptible to developing ulcers, infections such as necrotizing fasciitis, and in some cases, septic shock ending in wrongful death.

 Identifying bed sores.